WordPress/openverse-browser-extension/README.firefox.md

    - **Mozilla Firefox**
      - Navigate to _about:debugging_.
      - Click on "Load Temporary Add-on" button.
-     - From the file explorer, choose `ccsearch-browser-extension/dist/firefox/manifest.json`.
+     - From the file explorer, choose `openverse-browser-extension/dist/firefox/manifest.json`.

 ## About

-This is an Open-Source project of [Creative Commons](https://creativecommons.org/).
-Check out the code on [Github](https://github.com/creativecommons/ccsearch-browser-extension/)
+This is an open-source project.
+You can view the code on [GitHub](https://github.com/WordPress/openverse-browser-extension/).
+Contributions in the form of PRs are welcome!

 ## License